Hi! And welcome to my site.

-For my first journal entry, I thought I'd write a bit about my trademark style, which is inspired by the vibrancy of stained glass and the jagged geometry of mosaics - but is achieved with mere pen and paper.
-I love combining the technique with my favourite themes from fantasy and mythology: dragons and snakes, great birds, mountains and lakes, warriors, goddesses and enchantresses.
+My style is inspired by the vibrancy of stained glass and the jagged geometry of mosaics - but is achieved with mere pen and paper.
+I combine the technique with my favourite themes from fantasy and mythology: dragons and snakes, great birds, mountains, lakes and enchantresses.
+Recently I've been exploring the possibilities of pure, abstract colour and shape.

 The materials are fairly simple.
 My essential kit presently consists of the following: